Bovi-analytics/VeerkrachtNextMilk/README.md

-# Repository for nextMilk prediction of Veerkracht
+# Repository for validation of nextMilk predictions for the Veerkracht

 ## About